Skip to content

 The Šargan Eight heritage railway at Mokra Gora - a highlight of western Serbia, but 3 to 4 hours from Belgrade and worth an overnight, not a day dash.
 Photo: Whitepixels / Wikimedia Commons, CC0 - https://commons.wikimedia.org/wiki/File:Sargan_Eight_-_Mokra_Gora_station_1.jpg

-The fix is not to skip them but to reframe them.
+The fix isn’t to skip them but to reframe them.
 Base yourself in Zlatibor for a night or two and reach the Šargan railway, Drvengrad and the Tara viewpoints as comfortable half-days from there.
 Better still, thread them into a loop of the country: both our 7-day Serbia itinerary and the fuller 10-day road trip build the west in at a sane pace.
 Treat the mountains as a mini-break, and they go from frustrating to unforgettable.

 The rolling green highland scenery of Zlatibor mountain in western Serbia